This toolkit is funded by donations - any contributions are appreciated.

 Who is self-management for?

-Supported self management is for people living with long term health conditions and who could be struggling and want some simple ideas, to help them get back on track and in their driving seat.
+Supported self-management is for people living with long term health conditions who could be struggling and want some simple ideas, to help them get back on track and in their driving seat.

 • Do you do more on good days and less on bad days?